afnom/missing-semester/_2024/using_cli_tools_for_work.md

 - Removing trailing whitespace
 - Preventing secrets from being committed
-- Preventing code from being comitted with syntax errors
+- Preventing code from being committed with syntax errors
 - Preventing code from being committed with merge conflict markers (`<<<<<<< HEAD` etc.)
 - Many more possibilities for whichever tools you are using